jlooper/jlooper/README.md

 Some fun facts:

 ✨ Even though I'm a Cloud Developer Advocate Lead at Microsoft I'm also a Google Developer Expert.

 ✨ I have over 20 years' experience as a web and mobile developer, specializing in creating cross-platform mobile and web apps.

-✨ I enjoy using machine learning solutions within a mobile and web context (applied ML) ✨ Mostly these days I build with Vue.js
+✨ I enjoy using machine learning solutions within a mobile and web context (applied ML).

+✨ Mostly these days I build with Vue.js.

-✨ I also enjoy hardware hacking, with a strong presence on Hackster.io ✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc.
+✨ I also enjoy hardware hacking, with a strong presence on Hackster.io.

+✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc.

 ✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two college-aged daughters.